Checkmarx/JS-SCP/src/general-coding-practices/concurrency.md

 On every single request, the `counter.txt` file is read and written.

-As you may know but certainly expect, the Express server answers multiple requests at the same time and, for a busy web site, two different requests may try to access the file at the same time[^1] or write operations do not happen in the expected order messing with the counter.
+As you may know and certainly expect, the Express server answers multiple requests at the same time and, for a busy web site, two different requests may try to access the file at the same time[^1] or write operations do not happen in the expected order messing with the counter.

-This is where synchronization mechanisms and concurrency controls comes in.
+This is where synchronization mechanisms and concurrency controls come in.

 You may want to have a look at one of these npm packages or other with the same purpose, according to your needs: